1961 Ferrari 250 GT Cabriolet Series II by Pininfarina

 It is believed 3009 GT remained in the United States.
 By the mid-1960s, it was noted as being owned by Arthur L. True of Spokane, Washington.
 True was an avid car collector and amateur race driver who competed in Europe and North America.
 His collection included a 250 Testa Rossa (0704 TR), several 300 SLs, a Porsche 904, and numerous other road and track cars.
 True bequeathed most of his collection to the Henry Ford Museum in 1967.
 However, chassis number 3009 GT did not end up in Michigan and is instead noted as being owned in the 1980s by Willard Quinn, III, also of Spokane.
 By 1989, the car had returned across the Atlantic and was purchased by Erich Traber of Switzerland.
 It would remain there for a decade with Traber, who painted the car gunmetal grey and retrimmed the interior in red leather.

 In November 2004, the cabriolet was sold to a collector in Japan, where it remained for several years, then returned to the United States in 2010 and has been there ever since.
 Upon its arrival in California, the car was sent to the marque specialists at Fast Cars Ltd. in Redondo Beach for a complete restoration.
 During this time, 3009 GT was refinished in Grigio Ortello over a tan leather interior.
 Since the completion of the restoration, the car has been driven only 600 miles and cosmetically it presents in wonderful condition both inside and out.
 After a recent drive, an RM Sotheby’s specialist commented the Ferrari drives beautifully, held up well in Los Angeles traffic, and would be a lovely warm-weather driver in any locale.
-Furthermore, the car is accompanied by a full set of reproduction tools and a reprinted 250 GT owner’s manual.
+Furthermore, the car is accompanied by a partial set of reproduction tools and a reprinted 250 GT owner’s manual.